 Have you ever had a moment where someone really “got” you?
-Maybe it’s a friend, a sibling or even your significant other, but there was that exact time in space where you could tell they truly understood you.
-They fully understood your joys, your hopes, your fears.
-It’s a wonderful feeling.
-Finding that moment is incredibly difficult for those with special needs though, and our mommy blogger Stephanie Hanrahan—whose daughter has autism—shares a beautiful story of finding someone who helped her and who “got” her daughter.
+Finding that moment is incredibly difficult for those with special needs, and Tinkles Her Pants mommy blogger Stephanie Hanrahan, whose daughter has autism, shares a beautiful story of how beauty pageant queen Caelin Nieto helped her and connected with her daughter.

 A few years ago when my daughter was diagnosed with autism, I went down the wormhole of Instagram searching for someone who would understand.
 I didn’t know a single person on the spectrum, and all of my friends had typically developing children, so I was desperate to connect with anyone who could say, “I get it,” instead of the “I can’t imagines” that were being hurled my way.